Azure/portaldocs/portal-sdk/generated/portalfx-controls-grid.md

 Is is also important for virtual hierarchies to update the navigator ``metatdata totalItemCount`` on every expand/collapse to return the total items excluding collapsed children.
 Updating the count lets the grid know the virtualization needs updating.

-[Hierarchical Grid Sample (simplistic hierarchy that repeats)][HierarchicalSample]

-[Pageable Hierarchical Grid Sample (also shows demand loading)][PageableHierarchicalSample]

-[Scrollable Hierarchical Grid Sample (complicated structure and stream approach)][WorkitemScenarioSample]

 <a name="grid-context-menus"></a>
 ### Context Menus
 The context menu shortcut is the ellipsis at the end of each grid row.
 It enables displaying the context menu by click.
 The context menu shortcut plugin is enabled by default.

-To customize the context menu you must supply a ``commandGroup`` property on your grid item containg the command group you wish to display.
+To customize the context menu you must provide a ``supplyCommands`` calback on your grid that returns the commands you wish to display.

-[Context Menu Shortcut Grid Sample][ContextMenuSample]

 <a name="grid-scrolling"></a>
 ### Scrolling